zhu733756/jmx-tomcat-exporter/README.md

 ```
 If you don't want to build it, you can use `zhu733756/jmx-tomcat-exporter:latest` directly.

-## Deploy exporter and servicemonitor
+## Deploy tomcat exporter and servicemonitor

 The follows based on you have installed prometheus-operator: